Westinghouse WGen14500TFc - 14500/18000W Tri Fuel Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen14500TFc compare to multi-fuel generators of similar power (between 10000 and 14500 W).

-- Weighing in at 348.3 lbs, the Westinghouse WGen14500TFc is one of the heavier multi-fuel generators available in the 10000-14500 rated wattage segment.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the DuroStar DS13000MX, with a dry weight of just 209 pounds.
+- A weight of 348.3 lbs makes the Westinghouse WGen14500TFc one of the heavier multi-fuel devices in the 10000-14500 rated wattage range.
+Regarding dry weight, one of the champions in the same power range is the Genmax GM12000XiT, with a dry weight of only 194 lbs.

-- Offering around 10 hours of running time on a full tank at 50% load, the WGen14500TFc is within the average autonomy range of similarly powerful multi-fuel generators.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the WEN TF1450X, boasting with around 12 hours.
+- With a runtime of around 10 hours under a 50% load on a full tank, the WGen14500TFc falls within the average autonomy range among the multi-fuel generators of a similar power.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the WEN TF1450X, with around 12 hours.

 Price comparison